 The rose is widely recognized as the inimitable symbol of beauty and love.
 Its lush petals, majestic arrangement and vivid colors, particularly the classic red rose, evoke sensuality and romanticism, making it a popular ornamental flower and age-old subject of reverence in art, literature, and mythology.
 The rose is also a highly valued herb in traditional and modern herbal medicine.

 On the topic of rose’s physical nourishment, Robin emphasized its effect on the kidneys.
 “In its infusion form, rose is strengthening to the kidneys,” she says.
 “In traditional Chinese medicine, kidneys are thought to hold jing, our life force essence.”
-She adds that roses are also a “profound medicine for the nervous system.
+She added that roses are also a “profound medicine for the nervous system.
 It’s incredibly rich in bioflavonoids, which improve the integrity of our connective tissues.”

 “I was walking in Brooklyn one day with some students, and we had an ice storm,” she recalled, “and there were these roses in the bushes, buds and open blossoms, totally encased in ice.
 They let the ice encase them and they stayed as beautiful as they were before.
 It’s symbolic of roses as a medicine of strength, love and beauty.”